Armankb2/skyride-bengaluru-44/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

-Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)
+Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain) This line was added by Arman using terminal to create a PR.